narkeekran/Remybot/README.md

 # Remybot

 Reddit image bot for slack.

+## Usage

-/r/$subreddit:	 for a random post from the top 50 \n surprise me:	 for a random image from a random NSFW subreddit
+`/r/$subreddit` for a random post from the top 50

+`surprise me` for a random image from a random NSFW subreddit